 3 Steps to Getting Started

-If you decided that a lease buyout is the right choice for you, here are three steps you can take to get the process rolling.
+If you decide that a lease buyout loan is the right choice for you, here are three steps you can take to get the process rolling.

 1. Contact the leasing company

 If you want to buy out your lease, don’t wait until the last minute to contact the leasing company.
 Ideally, you should contact them at least two to three months before your lease agreement is up.